-India’s tiny Himalayan tribe, forgotten by the world’s largest democracy
+‘We exist’: A Himayalan hamlet, forgotten by Indian democracy

 In 1986, and then again in the early 1990s, the Bhutanese government expelled many ethnic Nepalese communities: One-sixth of the population of the Himalayan kingdom had to flee.

-“Some of those Nepali families settled at Totopara for their survival,” Biswas says.
+“Some of those Nepali families settled in Totopara,” Biswas says.

 Today, Totapara has a population of about 5,000 people, only a third of whom are Totos.
 Nepalese communities make up much of the rest of the village’s population, followed by small numbers of residents from other parts of West Bengal and the neighbouring state of Bihar.